This article was originally published in April 2012.

-Believe it or not, but the rats are actually becoming a storyline in the first round playoff series against the New Jersey Devils.
+Believe it or not, but the rats became a storyline in the first-round playoff series against the New Jersey Devils.
 The flying rodents seem to have gotten to certain Devils players, including Martin Brodeur.
-The NHL has asked the Panthers organization to stop selling rats in the arena, after a few made their way onto the ice during game play.
+The NHL has asked the Panthers organization to stop selling rats in the arena after a few made their way onto the ice during gameplay.
 Of course, the Panthers claimed that these were due to Devils’ fans, trying to get their team an advantage.
 For now, the team asks the fans to toss the rats on the ice after a win rather than in the middle of the game.

 Whatever side you choose to believe, it’s hard to deny the tradition’s importance for Panthers fans.
-The reemergence of the Florida Panthers rats, along with the team’s success, has reinvigorated a once lethargic fan base.
+The reemergence of the Panthers rats, along with the team’s success, has reinvigorated a once lethargic fan base.
 Perhaps, if the Panthers continue to have success, the younger generation of Panthers fans will finally have fond memories of their own.